swastb-cognizant/platform-repo/README.md

 # platform-repo is a basic maven application for testing
 # Now testing merging.
-Lets Freeze it
+This is base version